The End of Dean’s Hotel

 "They hardly gave us time to collect our thoughts.
 Nobody believed a historical site of such significance could ever be demolished.
 We were given 24 hours to pack and leave!" sighed one of the distraught staff members who had spent his lifetime in Dean's Hotel.

-The hotel, where renowned celebrities like Professor Arnold Toynbee, Rudyard Kipling, Sir Winston Churchill (as a young soldier journalist on his way to Malakand), Quaid-i-Azam, King Nadir Shah of Afghanistan (in 1929) and so many others stayed, was witness to a century of unfolding history.
+The hotel, which claimed that renowned celebrities like Professor Arnold Toynbee, Rudyard Kipling*, Sir Winston Churchill* (as a young soldier journalist on his way to Malakand), Quaid-i-Azam, King Nadir Shah of Afghanistan (in 1929) and so many others stayed, was witness to a century of unfolding history.

 Built in 1913 on 7.21 acres with sprawling lawns, it was a remnant of the colonial era.
 Memories of the "made in Berlin" piano dating back to 1897, the embossed tall mirrors and the varnished wooden floors in the grand ballroom with antique chandeliers are still vivid.
 It symbolized an understated architectural elegance of the Victorian period and had attracted admirers from across the globe.